Transplanting Islets of Langerhans Can Cure Type I Diabetes

 As a television movie of Jerry Lewis's life showed, colleagues thought he was faking illness when he was, indeed, ill with diabetic events.
 Unfortunately, the movie seemed to support the colleagues' belief.
 Mr. Lewis went on to raise $Billions for muscular dystrophy research and in 2015, the Library of Congress began the Jerry Lewis Collection with 1,000 items of films and other works.

-Futurist writer Harlan Ellison® has a web page dedicated to him called Islets of Langerhans, certainly to point out the sugar-coating the media placed on news items they wished to bury in the 1970s and even today (See book citation below).
+Futurist writer Harlan Ellison® has a web page dedicated to him called Islets of Langerhans- certainly meant to point out the sugar-coating the media placed on news items they wished to bury in the 1970s and even today.
+Ellison even wrote a short story about the pancreas and the soul, understanding the significance of the pancreas and human health.

 The cell clusters in the pancreas produce insulin that the body needs to process sugar, of which there is no Standard Daily Requirement.
 We do not need sugar at all.